How to get £1 tickets to UK attractions on universal credit – 2026

 Kew gardens

 Kew gardens is making a conscious effort to make it more accessible to everyone.
-This includes reduced entry for those in receipt of universal or pension credit.Tickets typically cost around £22 for an adult and £6 for a child without the universal credit discount.
+This includes reduced entry for those in receipt of universal or pension credit.Tickets typically cost around £24 for an adult and £6 for a child without the universal credit discount.
 This is an amazing offer, where tickets are only £1, you can top up to £2 with a donation.
-Each benefit holder is entitled to buy 1 reduced ticket each.
-You would still need to pay for the kids to get in.
+Each benefit holder is entitled to buy up to 4 additional tickets each.
 This is not just limited to those on universal credit, and applies to other benefits too.
 They also offer discounts to local residents, so there are a few ways to save.
 Tickets can be purchased here.

 Cutty sark